Top tips on how to create a safe and calm office Wellbeing Room for your employees

 - Reading is proven to reduce stress and increase relaxation.
 Providing lots of books in the room that people can dip into is a great way to help people find calm and take their mind off things.

 - As well as reading material you could also provide some activities to further help colleagues take their minds off their thoughts.
 Puzzles, Rubix Cubes, Lego, plasticine, stress balls and my favourite, adult colouring books which are a great mindfulness activity, helping you to focus on the present.
 (Don’t forget the pencils!)

 - There are a few options to consider here.
-In the photos you will see an electric scented Aroma Diffuser.
-Just a word of warning, not all fire alarm systems will work with one of these as they give off a vapour which can activate some smoke detectors!
+In the photos, you will see an electric scented Aroma Diffuser.
+Just a word of warning, not all fire alarm systems will work with one of these as they give off a vapour that can activate some smoke detectors!
 The alternative would be to use a reed diffuser containing essential oils.
-You can actually make these at home too!
-Click here to find out how.
 There are lots of oils you can use.
 Click here to read about the best essential oils and their benefits.